-The Investigational Drug Steering Committee (IDSC) was established in 2005 to collaborate with the NCI in the design and prioritization of early phase drug development trials with agents for which CTEP holds an IND.
-IDSC members include the Principal Investigators of CTEP's Experimental Therapeutics Clinical Trail Network (ETCTN), representatives from each of the National Clinical Trial Network (NCTN) Groups, a patient advocate, and subject matter experts in drug development, radiation oncology, clinical pharmacology, clinical immunology, clinical trial design, omics, biostatistics and imaging.
+The Investigational Drug Steering Committee (IDSC) was established in 2005 to collaborate with the NCI in the design and prioritization of early phase drug development trials carried out within the Experimental Therapeutics Clinical Trials Network (ETCTN) with agents for which NCI’s Cancer Therapy and Evaluation Program (CTEP) holds an Investigational New Drug (IND) application.
+IDSC members include the Principal Investigators of CTEP's Experimental Therapeutics Clinical Trials Network (ETCTN), representatives from each of the National Clinical Trial Network (NCTN) Groups, a patient advocate, and subject matter experts in drug development, radiation oncology, clinical pharmacology, clinical immunology, clinical trial design, omics, biostatistics and imaging.

-The goals of the IDSC are to enhance strategic input, increase the transparency and openness of the trial design and prioritization process, achieve optimal phase I and phase II trial designs for the most promising new investigational agents and, ultimately, increase the predictive value of early phase trials, resulting in the design of more successful phase III trials.
+The goals of the IDSC are to enhance strategic input, increase the transparency and openness of the trial design and prioritization process, achieve optimal phase 1 and phase 2 trial designs for the most promising new investigational agents and, ultimately, increase the predictive value of early phase trials, resulting in the design of more successful phase 3 trials.

 To facilitate its goals the IDSC currently has 4 Task Forces (TFs).
 The Clinical Trial Design TF, Biomarkers TF, and Pharmacology TF focus on scientific issues of importance to the early drug development community.
 The Immunotherapy TF provides recommendations regarding potential new immunotherapeutic agents to be added to CTEP’s portfolio.

 - Clinical Trial Design: Mark Ratain, M.D. and Gary Rosner, Ph.D., Co-chairs